Go to Reviews.org AU Edition

 Depending on where you live, specific broadcast networks are licensed to play regional teams.
 That means NBA LEAGUE PASS is restricted from airing those games in those locations until three hours after the event has ended.

-So, you can’t watch your local team live if you live in the same TV market, and you can’t stream games broadcast on ABC, ESPN, NBA TV, or TNT.
+So, with NBA LEAGUE PASS, you can’t watch your local team live if you live in the same TV market.
+The same goes for nationally broadcasted games aired on ABC, ESPN, or TNT.

-Our solution to this is to subscribe to a cable, satellite, or live TV streaming service that has ABC, ESPN, NBA TV, and TNT, as well as an option to add-on NBA LEAGUE PASS to your service.
+Our solution to this is to subscribe to a cable, satellite, or live TV streaming service that has these channels, as well as an option to add NBA LEAGUE PASS onto your service.

-Not unlike the Los Angeles Lakers ridiculous lineup, you too can get the whole package.
+Not unlike the Boston Celtics strong lineup, you too can get the whole package.

-If you only have eyes for your San Antonio Spurs or your Boston Celtics, the TEAM PASS is a good choice.
+If you only have eyes for your San Antonio Spurs or your Golden State Warriors, the TEAM PASS is a good choice.

 Whatever your team, whether you grew up in New York, and you moved to Seattle for a job—you’ll likely want TEAM PASS to watch all of the Brooklyn Nets games.